sts10/sts10.github.io/_posts/2023-01-11-playing-with-binary-fuse-filters.markdown

 This reminded me of my project [**Medic**](https://github.com/sts10/medic), which, among other things, can check a KeePass database's passwords against [the very large list of breached passwords stored in HaveIBeenPwned](https://haveibeenpwned.com/Passwords).

-Medic currently takes from 1 to 4 minutes or 5 minutes to check a KeePass database's passwords against the text file.
+Medic currently takes from 1 to 5 minutes to check a KeePass database's passwords against the text file.
 Naturally, I wondered if I could use a Bloom filter to cut this time down.

 ## A foothold

-I posted about Bloom filters on Mastodon and Graydon Hoare pointed me to [this paper](https://arxiv.org/pdf/2201.01174.pdf), which details an improved version of a Bloom filter called a "binary fuse filter".
+I posted about Bloom filters on Mastodon and Graydon Hoare pointed me to [this paper](https://arxiv.org/pdf/2201.01174.pdf), which details an new and improved version of a Bloom filter called a "binary fuse filter".
 Hoare also pointed me to [a C++ project on GitHub called FilterPassword](https://github.com/FastFilter/FilterPassword), which, amazingly, tests a binary fuse filter against other filters on the HaveIBeenPwned list of passwords!
 What luck!

 I haven't written C++ since high school, so I had trouble even grokking the FilterPassword code, but thankfully I easily found [a Rust crate called xorf](https://github.com/ayazhafiz/xorf) that offers an API for a variety of these filters, including the latest and greatest binary fuse filter.